 Connect with me on Facebook

-It was another mostly sunny day with near average temperatures.
-Below is a look at some of the morning lows and afternoon highs from today.
+After the record cool day yesterday we were a little warmer today, although still well below average.
+Below is a look at some of our morning lows and afternoon highs from today.

-I hope you had a great start to the week!
-I will step you through the forecast tonight on the News at Nine and Christopher will have a complete updated forecast for you tomorrow morning.
+I hope you had a great day!
+I will step you through the forecast tonight on the News at Nine and Matt will have a complete updated forecast for you tomorrow morning.